UoB-COMSM0166/2026-group-11/README.md

 # Introduction

-Sunnyvale Gate is a browser-based tower defence game developed with p5.js.
-The idea came from two games that several members of our group liked: Stardew Valley and Kingdom Rush.
-We wanted to borrow the warm seasonal style of Stardew Valley, but combine it with the clearer goals and strategy of a tower defence game.
+**Sunnyvale Gate** is a browser-based tower defence game developed with p5.js.
+The concept was inspired by two games that several members of our group enjoyed: *Stardew Valley* and *Kingdom Rush*.
+We wanted to draw on the warm seasonal style of *Stardew Valley*, while combining it with the clearer goals and strategic gameplay of a tower defence game.

 In the game, the player protects a village from waves of slime enemies across four seasonal maps: spring, summer, autumn and winter.
 The player earns gold by defeating enemies, then uses it to build or upgrade towers.
-Different enemies have different health, speed and resistance values, so the player needs to think about which tower to build and when to upgrade it.
+Different enemies have different health, speed and resistance values, so the player needs to decide which towers to build and when to upgrade them.

-Our main twist is that the game uses a cosy farming-game atmosphere but adds more specialised tower behaviours.
-For example, the Frost Tower is designed to slow enemies that have not already been slowed, while the Cannon Tower attacks areas where enemies are most concentrated.
+Our main twist is that the game uses a cosy farming-game atmosphere while adding more specialised tower behaviours.
+For example, the Frost Tower slows enemies that have not already been slowed, while the Cannon Tower attacks areas where enemies are most concentrated.
 The final level also includes a boss with special behaviours, including splitting, reviving and attacking the player’s most valuable tower.
 These features became the main technical challenges during implementation.

 ## Defensive Towers
 | Tower Type | Image | Description |